Hello (Lionel Richie song): Composition

 The song is written in the key of A minor.
 The verses follow the chord progression of Am9—Cmaj7/G—Fmaj7—C6/G—Fmaj7.
 The chorus features a Neapolitan chord (Bb).

 Music video

 The music video for "Hello", directed by Bob Giraldi, features the story of Richie as a theater and acting teacher having a seemingly unrequited love for a blind student (Laura Carrington) until he discovers she shares the feeling as demonstrated by the discovery that she is sculpting a likeness of his head in clay.

-Pop culture
+Legacy

 The song is memorable for the line "Hello, is it me you're looking for?"
 The phrase started the song's composition, as when James Anthony Carmichael visited Richie, the singer greeted him that way, to which Carmichael replied, "Finish that song."
 Richie initially felt that the song was "corny" but ultimately "by the time I finished the verse, I fell in love with the song again."
-Several publications have commented on similarities in the theme of the song and accompanying video with that of "Hello" by British singer Adele.
+Several publications have commented on similarities in the theme of the song and accompanying video with that of "Hello" by British singer Adele, the latter of which was released 31 years later.